P1sec/gea-implementation/README.md

 GEA2 test vector 2: OK
 ```

 Warning: this Python implementation is slow as hell!
-For any work that requires producing
+In the context of any work that requires producing
-large keystreams, use the Rust or C ones.
+large keystreams, please use the Rust or C ones.

 ### C

 The C implementation is provided under the `gea-c` sub-directory.
 The implementation for GEA1 and GEA2 is available in the `gea12.c` and `gea12.h` files,
-while the `gea12_test.c` implements the testing with the 3 test vectors.
+while the `gea12_test.c` implements the testing procedure with the 3 test vectors.
 A very simple
 Makefile enables to build an application running the test vectors or a shared library:

 ```